advaitvd/Lexical-analyser--scanner-/README.md

   - IDENTIFIER: token shall begin with a letter and be followed by upto 30 letters and numbers and are case sensitive.
   - INTLITERAL: integer numbers. eg. 0, 2, 109
-  - FLOATLITERAL: floating point number available in two different format: yyy.xxx or .xxx
+  - FLOATLITERAL: floating point number available in two different format: xxx.xxx or .xxx
   - STRINGLITERAL (Max 80 characters including '\0')
   - COMMENTS: starts with '--' and lasts till the end of line.
   - keywords: